VerdanTech/VerdanTech-Outline/gardens/models.md

 GardenMembership models provide metadata for links between User and Garden models.

+## garden

+A GardenMembership should refer to only one Garden.

+## user

+A GardenMembership should refer to only one main User.

 ## inviter

 A GardenMembership should keep track of who created it.
 If the inviter and the user are the same, the inviter should be None.
 The deletion of the inviter should be of no consequence to the GardenMembership.

-## user

-A GardenMembership should refer to only one main User.

-## garden

-A GardenMembership should refer to only one Garden.

-## permissions
+## role

 A GardenMembership should be able to grant these levels of access:
 - Admins: